London: Natural history

-Owl decoy on top of a red telephone box in Mayfair as a deterrent to pigeons; there are an estimated 3 million pigeons in London.
+London has some 10,000 red foxes.

-The London Natural History Society suggests that London is "one of the World's Greenest Cities" with more than 40% green space or open water.
-They indicate that 2000 species of flowering plant have been found growing there and that the tidal Thames supports 120 species of fish.
-They state that over 60 species of bird nest in central London and that their members have recorded 47 species of butterfly, 1,173 moths and more than 270 kinds of spider around London.
-London's wetland areas support nationally important populations of many water birds.
-In 2024 there was an estimated 3 million pigeons in London.
-At least six ravens are kept at the Tower of London at all times.
+The London Natural History Society suggests that London is "one of the World's Greenest Cities" with more than 40% green space or open water, 2000 species of flowering plant, and 120 species of fish.
+Over 60 species of bird nest in central London, with 47 species of butterfly, 1,173 moths and more than 270 kinds of spider.
+London's wetland areas support nationally important populations of water birds.
+In 2024 there were some 3 million pigeons in London.
+At least six ravens are kept at the Tower of London.
 London has 38 Sites of Special Scientific Interest (SSSIs), two national nature reserves and 76 local nature reserves.

-Amphibians are common in the capital, including smooth newts living by the Tate Modern, and common frogs, common toads, palmate newts, and great crested newts.
-On the other hand, native reptiles such as slowworms, common lizards, barred grass snakes and adders, are mostly only seen in Outer London.
+Amphibians include smooth newts, frogs, toadss palmate newts, and great crested newts.
+Native reptiles such as slowworms, lizards, grass snakes and adders, are mostly seen only in Outer London.